 In Rills, triggers can be:

-For your first workflow, we recommend starting with a manual trigger.
+For every new workflow, we recommend starting with a manual trigger.
 This lets you test the workflow on-demand without waiting for a specific event.
+You can always add additional triggers later when you've validated that the workflow is doing what you want.

 Example: Let's say you want to automate the process of qualifying new leads from your website's contact form.
 Your trigger would be "Manual" for now, and you'll run it once you have a lead to process.